Skip to main content

 How does MotorHead compare to Mem0 or Zep?+

-MotorHead is much simpler — it handles conversation history with summarization, nothing more.
-Mem0 adds semantic memory extraction and retrieval.
+MotorHead is much simpler.
+It stores conversation messages and auto-summarizes old ones.
+That's it.
+Mem0 adds semantic memory extraction and cross-session recall.
 Zep adds knowledge graphs and temporal queries.
-MotorHead is for teams that want basic chat memory without the complexity.
+Pick MotorHead if you want basic chat memory without complexity.
+Pick Mem0 or Zep if you need the AI to remember facts about users across conversations.

 What LLM does MotorHead use for summarization?+